 Afterwards, I thought that it might be helpful if I would repeat what I told her here to help others understand the Monmouth County divorce process.

 So, here's an overview of how the NJ divorce process is generally supposed to work, in my opinion, and how it works here in Monmouth County.

 People get married.
 They're happy.

 They often go to marriage counseling.
 If it works, then that is the end of it.

 If it doesn't work, one of them might go to consult with a divorce lawyer, like me.

 When somebody comes to me, I discuss with them the benefits of marriage counselling.
 Sometimes I am able to help them save their marriage.
 This gives me great personal satisfaction.

-Other times they tell me that they have tried marriage counselling repeatedly and no longer wish to try but that they want to hire me to represent them in a divorce.
+Other times they tell me that they have tried marriage counselling repeatedly and no longer wish to try, but instead they want to hire me to represent them in a divorce.

 I usually start the case by writing a letter to the spouse.
 Let's assume for purposes of this article that I have just been retained to represent the husband.

 While these letters are always customized to the new client's personal situation, it often says something like: